hplp/Insider/README.md

 In order to increase the debugging efficiency and version iteration period, we also provide C Simulation (CSIM) and C-RTL Co-Simulation (COSIM) so that you can verify the correctness and functionality of your design without synthesizing and programming your FPGA.
 In this section, we first introduce CSIM.

-Take `grep` for example, first go to its folder of device code and invoke Insider device compiler.
+Take `grep` for example, first go to its folder of the device code and invoke Insider device compiler.
 ```
 $ cd apps/device/grep
 $ insider_device_compiler